Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The binary media format for conveying
-   the media is based on fragmented MPEG-4 as
+   the media is based on fragmented MPEG-4 format as
    specified in [[ISOBMFF]] [[MPEGCMAF]].
    A key benefit of this  format is that it allows easy identification